-&lt;sup>12 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, A new Circular Economy Action Plan for a cleaner and more competitive Europe, COM/2020/98 final.

-- (29a) Where victims fail to obtain compensation because no economic operator is liable under this Directive or because the liable economic operators are insolvent or have ceased to exist, Member States can use existing national sectorial compensation schemes or establish new ones under national law to appropriately compensate injured persons who suffered damage caused by defective products.
-It is for Member States to decide whether such compensation schemes are funded in whole or in part from public or private revenues. - (29b) Since products also allow for modifications through changes to software, including upgrades, the same principles of substantial modification should apply.
-Where a substantial modification is made through a software update or upgrade, or due to the continuous learning of an AI system, the substantially modified product should be considered to be made available on the market or put into service at the time the modification is actually made. - (30) In light of the imposition on economic operators of liability irrespective of fault, and with a view to achieving a fair apportionment of risk, the injured person claiming compensation for damage caused by a defective product should bear the burden of proving the damage, the defectiveness of a product and the causal link between the two, in accordance with the standard of proof applicable under national law.
-Injured persons, are, however, often at a significant disadvantage compared to manufacturers in terms of access to, and understanding of, information on how a product was produced and how it operates.
-This asymmetry of information can undermine the fair apportionment of risk, in particular in cases involving technical or scientific complexity.
+- (40) Since products can be designed in a manner that allows modifications to be made through changes to software, including upgrades, the same principles should apply to modifications made by way of a software update or upgrade as apply to modifications made in other ways.
+Where a substantial modification is made through a software update or upgrade, or due to the continuous learning of an AI system, the substantially modified product should be considered to be made available on the market or put into service at the time that modification is actually made. - Where victims fail to obtain compensation because no person is held liable under this Directive or because the liable persons are insolvent or have ceased to exist, Member States can use existing national sectoral compensation schemes or establish new ones under national law to appropriately compensate injured persons who suffered damage caused by defective products.
+It is for Member States to decide whether such compensation schemes are funded in whole or in part from public or private revenue.

-- It is therefore necessary to facilitate claimants' access to evidence to be used in legal (31)proceedings, while ensuring.
-Such evidence should also include documents that have to be created ex novo by the defendant by compiling or classifying the available evidence.
-In assessing the request for disclosure of evidence it should be ensured that such access is limited to that which is necessary and proportionate, and that inter alia to avoid nonspecific searches for information that are not relevant to the proceedings, and to protect confidential information, such as information falling within the scope of legal professional privilege and trade secrets are protected.
-Suchin accordance with Union and national law, in particular with Directive (EU) 2016/943 of the European Parliament and of the Council.
-Taking into consideration the complexity of certain types of evidence, for example evidence relating to digital products, it should also include documents that have to be created ex novo by the defendant by compiling or classifying the available evidence be possible for national courts to require such evidence to be presented in an easily accessible and easily understandable manner, subject to conditions. - (31a) This Directive harmonises rules on disclosure of evidence only in so far as such matters are regulated by it.
-Matters not regulated include rules on disclosure of evidence (i) regarding pre-trial procedures, (ii) on how specific a request for evidence must be, (iii) in relation to third parties, (iv) in cases of declaratory actions and (v) sanctions against non-compliance with obligations to disclose evidence. - (31b) In light of the fact that defendants might also need access to evidence at the disposal of the claimant in order to counter a claim for compensation under this Directive, defendants should also have the possibility to access evidence.
-Similarly to a disclosure requested by the claimant, when assessing the request for disclosure of evidence of the defendant it should be ensured that such access is limited to that which is necessary and proportionate, inter alia to avoid non-specific searches for information that are not relevant to the proceedings, and to protect confidential information.
+(42)In light of the imposition on economic operators of liability irrespective of fault, and with a view to achieving a fair apportionment of risk, a person that claims compensation for damage caused by a defective product should bear the burden of proving the damage, the defectiveness of a product and the causal link between the two, in accordance with the standard of proof applicable under national law.
+Persons claiming compensation for damage are, however, often at a significant disadvantage compared to manufacturers in terms of access to, and understanding of, information on how a product was produced and how it operates.
+That asymmetry of information can undermine the fair apportionment of risk, in particular in cases involving technical or scientific complexity.
+It is therefore necessary to facilitate claimants' access to evidence to be used in legal proceedings.
+Such evidence includes documents that have to be created ex novo by the defendant by compiling or classifying the available evidence.
+In assessing the request for disclosure of evidence, national courts should ensure that such access is limited to that which is necessary and proportionate, inter alia to avoid non-specific searches for information that is not relevant to the proceedings and to protect confidential information, such as information falling within the scope of legal professional privilege and trade secrets in accordance with Union and national law, in particular Directive (EU) 2016/943 of the European Parliament and of the Council15.
+Taking into consideration the complexity of certain types of evidence, for example evidence relating to digital products, it should be possible for national courts to require such evidence to be presented in an easily accessible and easily understandable manner, subject to certain conditions.

-&lt;sup>13 Directive (EU) 2016/943 of the European Parliament and of the Council of 8 June 2016 on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure (OJ L 157, 15.6.2016, p.
+Directive (EU) 2016/943 of the European Parliament and of the Council of 8 June 2016 on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure (OJ L 157, 15.6.2016, p.
 1).